London has two great attributes – history and beer. OK it has more, but those are the two we’re concerned with today.

 Nestled between two lanes, Ye Olde Mitre is a cozy little boozer.
 There are no noisy TVs or flashing fruit machines.
 The first pub in this spot was built by Bishop Goodrich.

-Instead, decor includes Tudor beams, coal fires, portraits of Henry VIII and dozens of whisky water jugs hanging from the ceiling.
-There are tiny rooms to choose from, such as the royal red, loungey Bishop's Room or Ye Closet -- a cubbyhole that intimately seats six people.
+Instead, decor speaks to the history of England – Tudor beams, coal fires, portraits of Henry VIII and dozens of whisky water jugs hanging from the ceiling.
+There are tiny rooms to choose from, such as the royal red, loungey Bishop’s Room or Ye Closet – a cubbyhole that intimately seats six people.

 Where to find it: 1 Ely Court, Ely Place, London, EC1N 6SJ, +44 (0) 20 7405 4751